CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

 The project follows a specific tree structure that needs to be respected for the installation to work.

 ```
-<project-name>-root/ # To which we will refer to as the PROJECT_ROOT can be any name.
+<project-name>-project-root/ # To which we will refer to as the PROJECT_ROOT can be any direcotry name.
 ├── <project-name>/          # This is the git repository root.
 ├── data/                    # This is from where the data will be read.
 ├── outputs/                 # This is where the outputs will be written.
 ```

 Create the respective directories so that the tree looks like the above: